Vansh-Baghel/Java-things/Java_notes.md

 * Pass start and end in the arguments, and let mid be variable because mid can change for other ranges.
 * Use return stmts whenever we want to return any recursive function.
+* We can update the arguments while calling according to the conditions .